cirept/salesforceToolbar/README.md

 2. Copy all the code that appears

-3. Click the Tampermonkey icon in your Chrome browser
+3. Click the Tampermonkey icon in your Chrome browser<br>
 ![Click Addon Icon](https://cdn.rawgit.com/cirept/NextGen/master/images/clickIcon.png)

 4. Click 'create a new script...'